uptane/deployment-considerations/customizations.md

 Currently, implementation instructions are written with the implicit assumptions that: (1) ECUs are able to parse the string filenames of metadata and images, and that (2) ECUs may have filesystems to read and write these files.
 However, not all ECUs, especially partial verification Secondaries, may fit these assumptions.
 There are two important observations:

 First, filenames need not be strings.
 Even if there is no explicit notion of "files" on an ECU, it is important for distinct pieces of metadata and images to have distinct names.
 This is needed for Primaries to perform full verification on behalf of Secondaries, which entails comparing the metadata for different images for different Secondaries.
-Either strings or numbers may be used to refer to distinct metadata and images, as long as different “files” have different "file" names or numbers.
-The Image and Director repositories can continue to use file systems, and may also use either strings or numbers to represent "file" names.
+Either strings or numbers may be used to refer to distinct metadata and images, as long as different *files* have different *file* names or numbers.
+The Image and Director repositories can continue to use file systems, and may also use either strings or numbers to represent *file* names.

 Second, ECUs need not have a filesystem in order to use Uptane.
-It is only important that ECUs are able to recognize distinct metadata and images by using either strings or numbers as "file" names or numbers, and that they can allocate different parts of storage to different "files."
+It is only important that ECUs are able to recognize distinct metadata and images by using either strings or numbers as *file* names or numbers, and that they can allocate different parts of storage to different *files*.

 ## Custom installation instructions for ECUs